ratlog/ratlog-spec/readme.md

 ### Why doesn't Ratlog come with timestamps?

-Timestamps are a fundamental part of evented data such as application logs.
+Timestamps are a fundamental part of event-based data such as application logs.

 However in the context applications are embedded in a supervisor that is collecting the logs most likely already adds timestamps anyways.
 Therefore there is no need to duplicate that information.